sameersbn/docker-gitlab-ci-multi-runner/README.md

 Before a runner can process your CI jobs, it needs to be authorized to access the the GitLab CI server.
 The `CI_SERVER_URL`, `RUNNER_TOKEN`, `RUNNER_DESCRIPTION` and `RUNNER_EXECUTOR` environment variables are used to register the runner on GitLab CI.

+You can use any ENV variable supported by the gitlab ci runner.

 ```bash
 docker run --name gitlab-ci-multi-runner -d --restart=always \
   --volume /srv/docker/gitlab-runner:/home/gitlab_ci_multi_runner/data \